Audrey Hepburn

 Death1993-01-20

-BiographyAudrey Kathleen Hepburn (née Ruston; 4 May 1929 – 20 January 1993) was a Dutch actress.
+BiographyAudrey Kathleen Hepburn (née Ruston; 4 May 1929 – 20 January 1993) was a British actress.
 Recognised as a film and fashion icon, she was ranked by the American Film Institute as the third-greatest female screen legend from the Classical Hollywood cinema.
-She was inducted into the International Best Dressed Hall of Fame and is one of a few entertainers who have won competitive Academy, Emmy, Grammy and Tony Awards.
+She was inducted into the International Best Dressed Hall of Fame and is one of only a few entertainers who have won competitive Academy, Emmy, Grammy and Tony Awards.

 Hepburn began performing as a chorus girl in West End musical theatre productions and then had minor appearances in several films.
-She rose to stardom in the romantic comedy Roman Holiday (1953) alongside Gregory Peck, for which she became the first actress to win an Academy Award, a Golden Globe Award and a BAFTA Award for a single performance.
+She rose to stardom in the romantic comedy Roman Holiday (1953) alongside Gregory Peck, for which she became the first actress to win an Academy Award, a Golden Globe Award and a BAFTA Award for the same performance.
 The same year, Hepburn won a Tony Award for Best Leading Actress in a Play for her performance in Ondine.
 She went on to star in a number of successful films, such as Sabrina (1954), with Humphrey Bogart and William Holden; Funny Face (1957), a musical in which she sang her own parts; the drama The Nun's Story (1959); the romantic comedy Breakfast at Tiffany's (1961); the thriller-romance Charade (1963), opposite Cary Grant; and the musical My Fair Lady (1964).

 Later in life, Hepburn devoted much of her time to charity.
 She contributed to UNICEF, from 1954 onwards.
 Between 1988 and 1992, she worked in some of the poorest communities of Africa, South America, and Asia.
 In December 1992, Hepburn received the US Presidential Medal of Freedom in recognition of her work as a UNICEF Goodwill Ambassador.
 Hepburn died of appendix cancer at her home in Tolochenaz, Switzerland in 1993.